-PARTIES Government Coordination Agency UNDP Country Office Government Cooperation Agency Implementing Partner Responsible Party Coordination Agency Programme Level Ensure alignment to national priorities and creating national ownership of Country Programme results through development and approval of CPAP •Identify national capacities for implementation of programme whilst ensuring management arrangements in place to ensure CPAP management and implementation. •Monitor and coordinate implementation of programme whilst ensuring national audits and oversight of CPAP. •Provision of enabling environment and conditions for CPAP outcomes/outputs. •Designate Government Cooperating Agency as a representative of the Government in the process of project implementation.
-Office Programme Level Provide expertise to development of CPD and CPAP to ensure quality and alignment w/ Strategic Plan.
+PARTIES Government Coordination Agency UNDP Country Office Government Cooperation Agency Implementing Partner Responsible Party Coordination Agency Programme Level Ensure alignment to national priorities and creating national ownership of Country Programme results through development and approval of CPAP Identify national capacities for implementation of programme whilst ensuring management arrangements in place to ensure CPAP management and implementation.
+Monitor and coordinate implementation of programme whilst ensuring national audits and oversight of CPAP.
+Provision of enabling environment and conditions for CPAP outcomes/outputs.
+Designate Government Cooperating Agency as a representative of the Government in the process of project implementation.
+Project Level Office Programme Level Proyadme Expertise to development of CPD and CPAP to ensure quality and alignment w/ Strategic Plan.
 Ensuring management clauses are included in the CPAP and are adhered to.
-Project Level -Assess of Govt. capacity and choice of disbursement modality. -Ensure effective and efficient use of resources through project design, joint selection IPs and monitoring of activities -Appraise and approval of projects as well as oversight.
-Cooperation Agency Programme Level -Advice to Outcome Board as appropriate Project Level -Government's participation in project through Government contribution and enabling environment for project -Ownership of project outputs Partner Programme Level -Advice to Outcome Board as appropriate Project Level -Agree to implement project in accordance with project document isign project document) -Delivery of outputs -Efficient/ effective use of project resources -Supervision of responsible parties Programme Level •N/A Project Level •Delivery of goods and services •Ensure accountability as specified in contract Joint selection of IPs Oversight of project outputs Programme Board Mechanism for consultation and management decisions based on consensus on country programme issues.
-Responsible for the oversight of the Country Programme Action Plan (CPAP) Responsible for the integration of individual outcomes within UNDP, as well as their contribution to the overall UN Country Team efforts as documented in the UNDAF results matrix. •Co-Chair of Programme Board •Co-chair of Programme Board •Programme Manager Project Board Responsible for making by consensus management decisions for a project when guidance is required by the Project Manager Senior Beneficiary in Project Board as appropriate Senior Supplier role and Assurance role in Project Board •Executive role and/or Senior Beneficiary role in Project Board •Project Support role Project Board (Senior Supplier) Project Manager Senior Supplier role in Project Board as appropriate Project Team role
+Project Level Assess of Govt. capacity and choice of disbursement modality.
+Ensure effective and efficient use of resources through project design, joint selection IPs and monitoring of activities Appraise and approval of projects as well as oversight.
+Transferring funds for the implementation of individual projects.
+Programme Level Advice to Outcome Board as appropriate Project Level Government's participation in project through Government contribution and enabling environment for project Ownership of project outputs Partner Programme Level -Advice to Outcome Board as appropriate Project Level -Agree to implement project in accordance with project document (however, NGO can't sign project document) -Delivery of outputs -Efficient/ effective use of project resources -Supervision of responsible parties Programme Level N/A Project Level -Delivery of goods and services -Ensure accountability as specified in contract Programme Board •Mechanism for consultation and management decisions based on consensus on country programme issues.
+Responsible for the oversight of the Country Programme Action Plan (CPAP) •Responsible for the integration of individual outcomes within UNDP, as well as their contribution to the overall UN Country Team efforts as documented in the UNDAF results matrix.
+Oversight of project outputs Co-Chair of Programme Board Co-chair of Programme Board Programme Manager Project Board Responsible for making by consensus management decisions for a project when guidance is required by the Project Manager •Senior Beneficiary in Project Board as appropriate Senior Supplier role and Assurance role in Project Board Executive role and/or Senior Beneficiary role in Project Board Project Support role Project Board (Senior Supplier)Project Manager Senior Supplier role in Project Board as appropriate Project Team role